daafith/docker-python-sandbox/README.md

 A simple python web service running in docker

 ## Start
-Run `. start.sh` to start the service on port 1234, the initial start is without data.
+Run `sh start.sh` to start the service on port 1234, the initial start is without data.

 ### Populate
-Run `. populate.sh` to insert some data.
+Run `sh populate.sh` to insert some data.

 ### Clean
-Run `. clean.sh` to remove all data.
+Run `sh clean.sh` to remove all data.

 ## API
 The options so far.